 Quagga mussels and zebra mussels are not native to North America and pose a serious threat to B.C.’s aquatic ecosystems, salmon populations, hydro power stations and other infrastructure facilities.

 Invasive Mussels have not arrived in BC yet, however the number of boats arriving from mussel infested provinces and states in other parts of North America, is cause for concern.
 Monitoring is critical for early detection of new invasive species incursions in B.C. and is an important first step in the Provincial Early Detection Rapid Response (EDRR) plan.

-The project involves monitoring 5 lakes in the region for evidence of invasive mussels.
-The lakes we are monitoring in 2018 include Green Lake, Lillooet Lake, Birkenhead Lake, Gates Lake and Anderson Lake.
+The project involves monitoring 7 lakes in the region for evidence of invasive mussels.
+The lakes we are monitoring in 2018 include Green Lake, Lillooet Lake, Birkenhead Lake, Gates Lake, Anderson Lake, Alta Lake and Lost Lake.

 Monitoring is carried out in two ways:

 - Installation and checking of a substrate sampler

 If evidence of mussels is found, then the steps outlined in the Zebra and Quagga Mussel Early Detection and Rapid Response Plan would be followed.

 BC Watercraft Inspection Stations

 The B.C.
 Conservation Officer Service has a team of specialized inspectors checking and if necessary decontaminating watercraft being transported into B.C.
 More information, including a map of inspection stations can be found here.

 If you are transporting a watercraft in B.C. it is a mandatory to stop and report to all invasive mussel watercraft inspection stations along your travel route.
 Watercraft includes sailboats, motorboats, car toppers, kayaks, canoes, and paddle boards being transported in B.C.